-Laser scanning and photogrammetry allow to describe heritage objects by acquiring reliable data, in the form of point clouds [4].
-These data, however, are raw, not directly usable, as they contain purely geometric/radiometric information.
+Laser scanning and photogrammetry make it possible to describe heritage objects by acquiring reliable data in the form of point clouds [4].
+These data, however, are raw and not directly usable as they contain purely geometric or radiometric information.

-A data processing phase is thus demanded, in order to create, on the basis of the original point cloud, a geometric 3D model or a parametric object, characterized by geometrical, topological and semantic attributes [5].
+A data processing phase is thus necessary in order to transform the original point cloud into a geometric 3D model or a parametric object characterised by geometrical, topological and semantic attributes [5].

-Clearly, the choice of the type of processing strongly depends on the type of model to be obtained: in Cultural Heritage documentation and dissemination, in addition to web-based approaches based on 3d model on-line sharing with respective semantic annotations [6-8], a technology that is becoming increasingly popular in heritage studies is the generation of Building Information Models, traditionally used in the field of new constructions [9].
+Obviously, the appropriate processing method strongly depends on the type of model to be obtained.
+In addition to web-based approaches involving the on-line sharing of 3D models with respective semantic annotations [6]-[8], a technology that is becoming increasingly popular for cultural heritage documentation and dissemination is the generation of BIM objects, which have typically been used in the field of new construction [9].

-The procedure for the construction of Heritage-BIM models from relevant data is a reverse engineering technique known as Scan-to-BIM [10].
-The basic concept, which is the same as for BIM, is to create a digital database of the building, in which all the information related to the study and documentation of the asset can be linked to a digital representation.
-In doing so, data can be organized, archived and updated at any time by the various professionals involved, the geometric representation of the object being associated with a semantic value.
+The procedure for the construction of H-BIM objects from relevant data is a reverse engineering technique known as scan-to-BIM [10].
+The basic approach, which is the same as for BIM, is to create a digital database of the building, in which all of the information related to the study and documentation of the asset can be linked to a digital representation.
+By doing so, data can be organised, archived and updated at any time by the various professionals involved because the geometric representation of the object is associated with a semantic value.

-The first studies related to the application of BIM techniques to cultural heritage date back to 2009 and are attributed to Dore and Murphy, from the School of Surveying and Construction Management of the Dublin Institute of Technology [11-13].
-Since these first studies, the complexities of the application of BIM to Cultural Heritage have been highlighted.
-Far apart from the case of new buildings, in historical buildings the transition to parametric modelling requires the performance of an architectural survey, the recognition and classification of characteristic elements and recurring architectural typologies, the interpretation of parts of the building that are not directly visible or inspectable.
+The first studies related to the application of BIM techniques to cultural heritage date back to 2009 and are attributed to Dore and Murphy, from the School of Surveying and Construction Management of the Dublin Institute of Technology [11]-[13].
+Since these first studies, the complexities of the application of BIM to cultural heritage have been highlighted.
+In historical buildings as opposed to new buildings, the transition to parametric modelling requires the performance of an architectural survey, the recognition and classification of characteristic elements and recurring architectural typologies and the interpretation of parts of the building that are not directly visible or inspectable.

-The shifting from survey outputs to semantic models in heritage buildings requires much more time and skills than traditional BIM [14-16].
-Indeed, historical architectures are commonly characterized by complex geometries that are difficult to model: successive stratifications resulting from different temporal states, anthropogenic modifications, degradation or even loss of elements.
-In other words, built heritage has heterogeneity in both aspects of geometry and semantics [17].
+The transition from survey outputs to semantic models requires much more time and skill in reconstructions of heritage buildings than in traditional BIM [14]-[16].
+Indeed, historical architectures are commonly characterised by complex geometries that are difficult to model: successive stratifications resulting from different temporal states, anthropogenic modifications and degradation or even loss of elements.
+In other words, built heritage has heterogeneity in terms of both geometry and semantics [17].

-Recurrent elements, morphological units thus need to be identified and distinguished in this heterogeneity, in terms of form [18, 19] and glossary [20-22], in order to obtain semantic representations.
-Consequently, it is common to refer to classical architectural treatises [23-25] or to the construction of controlled vocabularies of cultural heritage [26, 27].
-For the case of H-BIM modelling, the result of the classification is the construction of a parametric family, which groups together similar building components [28, 29].
+Recurrent elements and morphological units thus need to be identified and distinguished within this heterogeneity in terms of form [18], [19] and terminology [20]-[22] in order to obtain semantic representations.
+Consequently, it is common to refer to classical architectural treatises [23]-[25] or to the construction of controlled vocabularies of cultural heritage [26], [27].
+For the case of H-BIM modelling, the result of the classification is the construction of a parametric family made up of similar building components [28], [29].

-Subsequently, different methods exist to fulfill the construction of the parametric model based on the original point cloud.
+Different methods exist for the construction of the parametric model based on the original point cloud.
 They can be distinguished according to the respective degree of automation.

-Most automated procedures are founded on the construction of parametric surfaces on the basis of shape detection algorithms: several researches leverage on the RANSAC algorithm [30-33] or on other robust estimators derived from it [34].
-Moreover, many commercial software (e.g. Edgewise) or plug-ins directly integrated in BIM platforms (e.g. Scan-to-BIM and FARO) are equipped with tools for semi-automatic reconstruction of walls and floors and, at most, for recognizing the position of openings of the window elements.
+Most automated procedures are founded on the construction of parametric surfaces on the basis of shape detection algorithms: several studies have employed the RANSAC algorithm [30]-[33] or other robust estimators derived from it [34].
+Moreover, many commercial software (e.g. Edgewise) or plug-ins directly integrated in BIM platforms (e.g. scan-to-BIM and FARO) are equipped with tools for the semi-automatic reconstruction of walls and floors and, in some cases, for recognising the position of the openings of the window elements.